qgis/QGIS-Documentation/source/docs/user_manual/print_composer/create_output.rst

 composition, each page will be exported to a file with the given name appended with the page number.

-You can then override the print resolution (set in Composition panel) and resize exported image dimensions.
+You can then override the print resolution and the exported image dimensions (set in Composition panel).

+.. index:: Crop layout to content
 .. _crop_to_content:

-By checking |checkbox| :guilabel:`Crop to content` option, the images output by the composer will include only the area of the composition with
+By checking |checkbox| :guilabel:`Crop to content` option, the image output by the composer includes the minimal area enclosing all the items (map, legend, scale bar, shapes, label, image...) of each page of the composition:
-content:

 * If the composition includes a single page, then the output is resized to include EVERYTHING on the composition.
-The page can then be reduced or extended to all items depending on their position (on, above, below or besides the page).
+The page can then be reduced or extended to all items depending on their position (on, above, below, left or right of the page).
-* In case of a multi-page composition, each page will be cropped to include items in its area (both sides for all pages, plus top for first page and bottom for last page).
+* In case of a multi-page composition, each page will be resized to include items in its area (left and right sides for all pages, plus top for the first page and bottom for the last page).
 Each resized page is exported to a separate file.

-There's also an option for margins to add around the item bounds if required.
+The :guilabel:`Crop to content` dialog also allows to add some margins around the cropped bounds.

 .. _figure_composer_output_image: